-A business presentation helps you convey your ideas to your coworkers and can help you be an effective part of a team.
 Knowing how to give an effective business presentation can help you stand out in your career as a valuable asset to your company.
-With the right tips and preparation, you can give a winning business presentation.
+With the right tips and preparation, your next presentation can be a success.
 In this article, we discuss what a business presentation is, why it is important and how to make and present an effective business presentation.

 What is a business presentation?

-A business presentation is a demonstration in which the presenter uses public speaking and visual materials to communicate important information to a group of business professionals such as co-workers, supervisors, managers and investors.
+A business presentation uses public speaking and visual materials to communicate important information to a group of professionals, such as co-workers, supervisors, managers and investors.
 An effective business presentation goes beyond lecturing and contains elements similar to a story.

-Follow these steps to help you create a great business presentation:
+Follow these steps to create a great business presentation:

 1. Know your audience

-The first step to creating any type of presentation is to know who your audience is.
-Understanding the person or people who will be hearing your presentation is critical to creating a presentation that will be received positively by your audience.
-It is important for you to be able to have relevant graphics and stories that can capture your audiences’ attention.
+The first step to creating any type of presentation is to know your audience.
+Understanding who will be hearing your presentation is critical to creating a presentation that will have relevant information, stories and visuals.

-For example, you would use a different presentation style and information for a business presentation being received by your supervisor or manager than you would for one being received by your co-workers.
-While presentations given to your supervisor or manager will likely be more formal than those given to your co-workers, it is important to make sure your presentation professionally conveys the information you are discussing regardless of who your audience is.
+For example, you would use a different presentation style and information for a business presentation to your supervisor than you would for a presentation to your co-workers.
+Regardless of your audience, it’s important to make sure your presentation accurately conveys your topic.

 2. Know your material

-The visual appearance of your presentation will be important to capture your audiences’ attention, engaging your audience in your presentation and maintaining their attention.
 Whether you choose to use card stock, a whiteboard or electronic presentation software, visual elements can support and enhance your message.
-Be cautious of using too many graphics or effects to ensure the content of your presentation remains the primary focus.
+Be cautious of using too many graphics that could distract from the main focus of your presentation.

-You can make the visual appearance of your presentation more appealing by using simple graphics, fonts and colors to highlight the content and limiting the amount of text on each slide and unnecessary sounds such as music.
+You can make the visual appearance of your presentation more appealing by using simple graphics, fonts and colors, limiting the amount of text on each slide and removing unnecessary sound effects or music.

-As a speaker, you should also be aware of how you are presenting yourself to your audience.
 When you are giving a business presentation, it is important to dress professionally with neutral clothing tones and textures.
-Your clothes should also be clean, free of wrinkles and stains and fit you well.
+Your clothes should also be clean, free of wrinkles and stains, and should fit you well.
 If you wear makeup or fragrances, it is important to do so minimally to ensure your audiences’ focus remains on the content of your presentation.

 Tips for giving a business presentation

-Here are additional tips to help you deliver a great business presentation:
+Here are some additional tips to help you deliver a great business presentation:

 Eliminate fear of rejection